 Global Change Biology

 I am passionate about wetland ecosystems and wetland conservation.
 Wetlands are some of the most endangered habitats on earth.
 Loss of wetlands has been most severe in North America, with over 50% disappearing in the last two centuries.
-I have worked on wetland restoration projects in Florida and used historical maps to document landscape-scale wetland changes in Virginia.
+I have worked on wetland restoration projects in Florida, invasive species management in Wisconsin lakes, and used historical maps to document land-use change in Virginia.
 Wetlands support a disproportionate amount of aquatic and terrestrial biodiversity, and thus their loss is of considerable conservation concern.
 I have a particular affinity for amphibians and reptiles that inhabit wetlands.
 Past projects include employing drift fences to investigate mechanisms of coexistence in amphibian communities, using call survey data to characterize the phenology and occupancy dynamics of the Florida Bog Frog, and building hydrology models to characterize the prefered habitat of the Bog Turtle.

 Relevant Publications

 Hilt, M. E., G. C. Brooks, M. K. Hamed, and E. L. Faison.
-Factors affecting the growth of a moss species necessary for nesting habitat restoration of the four-toed salamander (Hemidactylium scutatum, Temminck and Schlegel 1838). in review
+2025.
+Factors affecting the growth of a moss species necessary for nesting habitat restoration of the four-toed salamander (Hemidactylium scutatum, Temminck and Schlegel 1838).
+Amphibian and Reptile Conservation 19:e347. link

 Martin, A. K., G. C. Brooks, H. C. Chandler, K. C. Jones, B. K. Rincon, and C. A. Haas.
-Tracking Reticulated Flatwoods Salamander (Ambystoma bishopi) recovery in response to habitat restoration and translocations. in review
+2025.
+Tracking Reticulated Flatwoods Salamander (Ambystoma bishopi) recovery in response to habitat restoration and assisted translocations.
+Conservation Science and Practice e70144. link

 Feaga, J. B., J. Barron, G. C. Brooks, E. A. Frimpong, C. A. Haas, M. Holden, and E. Hultin.
 2024.
 A hydrologic and land cover-based habitat model for use in bog turtle (Glyptemys muhlenbergii) conservation.
 Aquatic Conservation: Marine and Freshwater Ecosystems 34:e4215. link